 There are a number of places to visit the equator in Uganda.
 Pretty much every highway that crosses the equator has a sign.
 The most popular place to visit the equator is Kayabwe, on the Masaka-Mbarara highway.
 This is about 45 miles southwest of Kampala.
 You’ll pass right by here if you’re traveling to Lake Bunyonyi or if you’re going to Rwanda.
 It’s worth stopping for some photos if you have time.

-Murchison Falls National Park is the largest national park in Uganda at 4,000 square kilometers.
+Murchison Falls National Park is Uganda’s largest national park at 4,000 square kilometers.
 The ark is located in the northwestern part of Uganda.
 Established in 1952, Murchison Falls National Park is also Uganda’s first national park.
-It is named after a large waterfall in the park on the Victoria Nile River.
+It is named after a large waterfall in the national park on the Victoria Nile River.

 A visit to Murchison Falls National Park wouldn’t be complete without a visit to the falls themselves.
 Also known as Kabalega Falls, Murchison Falls is a spectacular waterfall on the Victoria Nile River.
 At this impressive waterfall, the water forces itself through a small 8 meter (23 foot) gap in the rocks and drops 43 meters (141 feet) before flowing into Lake Albert.
 An incredible 300 cubic meters of water flows through the falls per second.
 This makes Murchison Falls the world’s most powerful waterfall.
 It is incredibly loud and impressive.
 The area at the bottom of the falls is called Devil’s Cauldron.